-The Division of Infectious Diseases at the University of Michigan was founded in 1967.
-Since then, the division has become nationally recognized for an exemplary record of patient care, research, education, and teaching.
+The Division of Infectious Diseases at Michigan Medicine was founded in 1967.
+Since that time, our division has grown to over 40 faculty members and has become nationally recognized for an exemplary record of patient care, research, and education and training.